jcardinaux/ft_transcendence/docs/elk.md

 - Logstash 8.15.0 pipeline configured for dual log source processing
 - Real-time monitoring of server.log (backend) and client.log (frontend)
 - JSON codec parsing with ECS-compliant field targeting
-- Comprehensive filter pipeline for data transformation and enrichment
+- Filter pipeline for data transformation and enrichment
 - Service tagging and timestamp normalization implemented
 - Authenticated output to Elasticsearch with proper indexing